-As defined so far, the force vectors are equivalent for all objects, and for all robots.
-However, we need to inject additional high-level control into the system to take into account more global information.
+One problem with using only force vectors, however, is that of local minima.
+As defined so far, the force vector computation is equivalent for all objects, and for all robots.
+Thus, we need to inject additional high-level control into the system to take into account more global information.
 This is modeled as predictive weights that are factored into the force vector calculation, as described in the next subsection.

-5.1.3 High-Level Control via ALLIANCE
+High-Level Control via ALLIANCE

-One problem with using only force vectors is that of local minima.
+As previously mentioned, one problem with using only force vectors is that of local minima.
 To help resolve some of these problems, we use higher-level control via motivational behaviors to differentially weight the contributions of each target's force field on the total computed field.
 This higher-level knowledge is expressed in the form of two types of probabilities: the probability that a given target actually exists, and the probability that no other robot is already monitoring a given target.
 Combining these two probabilities helps reduce the overlap of robot sensory areas toward the goal of minimizing the likelihood of a target escaping detection.